its-ghaith/webserver-sw-ki/README.md

 The web server is implemented by Flask.
 The library to recognize images is YOLOv5. list of all attractions is in the dictionray `SW_list` with the hints.
+The model path is: `./yolov5/weights/best.pt` in the path program it is save in the variable `model_path`

 ### Functions:
 | Name | params | Funktion | return |